sirbrian831/changelog/README.md

 ## Sprint 3

-## Sprint 2
+## Sprint 2 (April 26 - May 8, 2018)

+Goals of Sprint 2 were as follows:

+- Creation / Displaying of video posts (static video file and streaming)
+- User Profile
+- Coinbase Webhook Notifications
+- Exchange Rates Widget
+- Messaging Prototype

+### Create / Display Video Posts

+- User should be able to create a post with a URL to a video site (YouTube, Vimeo) for both on-demand and livestream (YouTube-only).
+- Post should be displayed in the 2nd dynamic column on the feed.
+- To embed videoPost should be displayed in the 2nd dynamic column on feed.

+### User Profile

+Profile basic screen contains the following fields ( https://www.dropbox.com/s/j7pwdncjuwwaqt5/3-0-1-profile.png?dl=0 ):

+- Update photo (optional)
+- Name (mandatory)
+- Last name (mandatory)
+- Full description (optional)
+- Website (optional)

+Validation for fields:

+- Photo: size limit: UYp to 5.0MB
+- Name and Last Name fields: Minimum of at least 1 symbol or character
+- Full description: Up to 100 characters
+- Website: Should contain `http:`or `https:`, text / dot / text
+- Should be implemented with a loader for images (file extensions are jpeg, gif, png, tiff, and bmp)

+### Coinbase Webhook Notifications

+- Authorized user via Coinbase oAuth
+- YEN should receive notifications about user's activity
+- Display transaction in second dynamic column
+- Save all transaction data in DB with ability to filter / sort (buy / sell)
+- Enable Buy / Sell actions via Coinbase from YEN

+### Exchange Rates Widget

+- Design a widget that shows current pricing of coins / tokens

+### Messaging Prototype

+- Complete a concept / prototype for internal messaging using off-the-shelf APIs (e.g. PubNub)

-## Sprint 1 (April 11-25)
+## Sprint 1 (April 11 - 25, 2018)

-The goal of this first sprint was to identify our core architecture and establish baseline goals for MVP, including:
+The goal of this first (!!!) sprint was to identify our core architecture and establish baseline goals for MVP, including:

 - Core Architecture
 - Authorization + Registration